blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 The ``getaddresstxids`` method returns the txids for an address(es).
 It requires ===link=== ``addressindex`` to be enabled.

 ===Insert "Run" sandbox here===
-  Komodo API Demo: getaddressmempool method
+  Komodo API Demo: getaddresstxids method
   (example code)
   Run/Reset Buttons
 ===End sandbox===